AranBeitia/react-Shopping-cart/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Assembler School: React Shopping Cart Components
+# Assembler School: React Shopping Cart State

 In this project you will learn how to create a React.js and how to apply all the important concepts.